High Weald

 • Inoculation of soils with composts or compost extracts to restore the soil population, structure, and functionality.
 Regenerative and organic farmers avoid chemical fertilisers but use composts instead to keep the soil from degrading and losing nutrients.

 • Rotational planned livestock grazing.
-This technique (pictured below) improves pasture and grazing productivity, increases water retention and the drawdown of carbon from the air and its storage in the soil, and enhances the soil ecosystem.
+This technique improves pasture and grazing productivity, increases water retention and the drawdown of carbon from the air and its storage in the soil, and enhances the soil ecosystem.
 This leads to better above and below ground biodiversity, lower carbon dioxide and methane emissions, and naturally healthy animals.

 • Farming with trees (agroforestry).
 There are three main practices: silvopastoral agroforestry (combining trees and livestock); silvoarable agroforestry (combining trees and crops); and the use of hedgerows, shelterbelts, scrub, and riverside buffer strips.
 Benefits include better crop and livestock productivity, elimination of soil erosion, increased biodiversity and soil carbon, and climate change resilience.